Satisfactory Academic Progress

-The Qualitative standard is a graduated standard based on cumulative GPA.
+The qualitative standard is a graduated standard based on a cumulative GPA.
 A student must meet the following grade point average (GPA) at each evaluation:

 |64 and above||2.0|

-A student with a cumulative GPA below those listed in the above table will be put on Financial Aid WARNING for the next term and must meet the cumulative GPA standard at the end of the Financial Aid Warning payment period.
-Remedial course work is not included in GPA, but reviewed for progress.
+A student with a cumulative GPA below those listed in the above table will be put on Financial Aid Warning for the next term and must meet the cumulative GPA standard at the end of the Financial Aid Warning payment period.
+Remedial coursework is not included in GPA, but it is reviewed for progress.
 Students may receive multiple warning periods throughout their academic career.

-Graduate students qualitative measure is set by each graduate academic program.
-Each graduate program has the qualitative measure required in the program requirements listed in the catalog.
+Graduate students’ qualitative measure is set by each graduate academic program.
+Each graduate program has the qualitative measure required in the program requirements listed in the University catalog.